-- 1 Mr. Rayburn was appointed President & Chief Executive Officer on April 15, 2017.
-He was previously Executive Vice President, Investment Properties. - 2 Ms. Stefura was appointed Chief Financial Officer on August 11, 2016.
-She was previously Vice President, Finance. - 3 The annual cash incentive is accrued in the 2018 financial statements and paid to employees in three instalments in February, April and May 2019. - 4 The fair value of option-based awards granted in the fiscal year noted is calculated using the Black-Scholes model in accordance with International Financial Reporting Standards.
-Please refer to Melcor's consolidated financial statements (on www.sedar.com) for assumptions and estimates used. - 5 The fair value of RSUs awarded are calculated using the fair value on the grant date.
-RSUs vest three years from the date of grant. - 6 Represents payments for car allowances and parking.
-All other compensation does not include programs that are available to all full-time employees, such as matching contributions paid by Melcor to RRSP and ESPP plans and health benefits. - 7 Annual cash incentive relates to normal operations as described under Short-term Incentive, page 18. - 8 Mr. Mott joined Melcor on December 5, 2016.
-He is paid in US\$ with amounts translated to Canadian dollars at the Bank of Canada annual average exchange rate.
+- 1. The annual cash incentive is accrued in the 2020 financial statements and paid to employees in three installments in February, April and May 2021.
+Annual cash incentives relate to normal operations as described under Short-term Incentive, page 16. - 2.
+The fair value of RSUs awarded are calculated using the fair value on the grant date.
+RSUs vest three years from the date of grant. - 3.
+The fair value of option-based awards granted in the fiscal year noted is calculated using the Black-Scholes model in accordance with International Financial Reporting Standards.
+Please refer to Melcor's consolidated financial statements (on www.sedar.com) for assumptions and estimates used. - 4.
+Represents payments for car allowances and parking.
+All other compensation does not include programs that are available to all full-time employees, such as matching contributions paid by Melcor to RRSP and ESPP plans and health benefits.

-Fiscal 2018 Compensation Mix
+Fiscal 2020 Compensation Mix

 Melcor's "pay-for-performance" compensation philosophy results in a significant portion of each executive's compensation being "at risk", which, combined with long-term equity based incentive plans, provides motivation to Melcor's executives and aligns their interests with the creation of long-term shareholder value.
 This compensation philosophy ensures that executives have 'skin-in-the-game' and provides superior compensation for superior performance.
 The components of each executive's overall compensation vary based on position.

-The following table illustrates the executive's total compensation mix for the fiscal year ended December 31, 2018.
+The following table illustrates the executive's total compensation mix for the fiscal year ended December 31, 2020.